-- (1) Upon granting the CFRA leave, the employer shall inform the employee of its guarantee to reinstate the employee to the same or a comparable position, subject to the defenses permitted by section 11089(d), and shall provide the guarantee in writing upon request of the employee.
-For purposes of the NPLA, on or before the commencement of the leave, an employer must provide a guarantee of reinstatement to the same or a comparable position, subject to the defenses permitted in section 11089(d), and shall provide the guarantee in writing upon request of the employee. - (2) It is an unlawful employment practice for an employer, after granting a requested CFRA or NPLA leave, to refuse to reinstate the employee to the same or a comparable position at the end of the leave, unless the refusal is justified by the defenses stated in section 11089(d). - (A) An employee is entitled to reinstatement even if the employee has been replaced or the employee's his or her position has been restructured to accommodate the employee's absence. - (B) If an employee is no longer qualified for the position because of the employee's inability to attend a necessary course, renew a license, fly a minimum number of hours, or other non-qualifying reason, as a result of the leave, the employee shall be given a reasonable opportunity to fulfill those conditions upon returning to work.
+(1) Upon granting the CFRA leave, the employer shall inform the employee of its guarantee to reinstate the employee to the same or a comparable position, subject to the defenses permitted by section 11089(d), and shall provide the guarantee in writing upon request of the employee.
+For purposes of the NPLA, on or before the commencement of the leave, an employer must provide a guarantee of reinstatement to the same or a comparable position, subject to the defenses permitted in section 11089(d), and shall provide the guarantee in writing upon request of the employed, and shall provide the guarantee in writing upon request of the employed.

+(2) It is an unlawful employment practice for an employer, after granting a requested CFRA or NPLA leave, to refuse to reinstate the employee to the same or a comparable position at the end of the leave, unless the refusal is justified by the defenses stated in section 11089(d).

+(A) An employee is entitled to reinstatement even if the employee has been replaced or the employee's his or her position has been restructured to accommodate the employee's absence.

+(B) If an employee is no longer qualified for the position because of the employee's inability to attend a necessary course, renew a license, fly a minimum number of hours, or other non-qualifying reason, as a result of the leave, the employee shall be given a reasonable opportunity to fulfill those conditions upon returning to work.